pr4j3sh/react-firebase/README.md

 # React + Firebase

-> work in progress

 This is a reactjs + firebase template, with react-router-dom, tailwindcss, oauth and email-password authentication, crud operations with firebase firestore and redux-toolkit for state management.

 ## Getting Started

-Use this template via `@pr4j3sh/frames` npm package:
+- Use this template via `@pr4j3sh/frames` npm package:

 ```bash
 npm create @pr4j3sh/frames react-firebase myapp